Tzinacantlan (Mdz15v)

 Glyph or Iconographic Image Description:

 This simplex glyph for the place name Tzinacantlan features a biting bat (tzinacan) standing in semi-profile and facing to the viewer's left.
 Its wings are raised, and it is painted a lavender or light purple.
 Its eye and mouth are open, it is white, and its fangs/teeth are white.
 It has a turned-up nose and a short tail.
 Its wings are pointed in multiple places.
-The locative suffix -tlan (place) is not shown visually, unless the bat's teeth double as both a reference to biting and a phonetic representation of the suffix.
+The locative suffix -tlan (near) is not shown visually, unless the bat's teeth double as both a reference to biting and a phonetic representation of the suffix.

 Description, Credit: